mikkelsvartveit/thesis/masterproject/text/content/05-discussion.md

 - 1D vs 2D, similar performance, but 1d marginally better.
 - Simple 1d & 2d embedding models able to diff between ISAs with same instruction set but different endianness

-CPURec: embedding higher performance across the board, but less that ISAdetect logocv
+CPURec: embedding higher performance across the board, but less than ISAdetect logocv
 - 1D vs 2D, similar performance, but 2d marginally better.
 - Seen archs perform well, with 100% accuracy, but is able to decte archs like blackfin rl78 rx etc very well.
 - More correctly guesses than wrong